signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 ```

 Additionally, globbed paths, `flatten`, and `default` values are supported but only at `translatesfx` tool run time.
-This is because Otel's config-source functionality generally doesn't support these features.
+This is because OTel's config-source functionality generally doesn't support these features.
 As a result, a directive with these
 attributes will be attempted to be expanded/inlined when the tool is run if the referenced files are available.
 For this reason,
 it is also recommended that this tool be run in the same environment where the Smart Agent runs -- that way it can read
 any referenced files if it needs to.